Alternative Choices for You

 |Visit Site Read review|

-PureVPN accepts payment via credit/debit card, PayPal, AliPay, and CashU.
-Potentially anonymous payment is possible via gift cards or a variety of cryptocurrencies processed by US-based third-party payment provider PaymentWall.
+Finally, PureVPN accepts payment via credit/debit card, PayPal, AliPay, and CashU.
+Potentially anonymous payments are possible via gift card or a variety of crypto-currencies – processed by US-based third-party payment provider PaymentWall.
 However, please bear in mind that payments using anonymous methods are non-refundable.

-PureVPN solves this for its users by clearly marking which locations are virtual i.e. do not have a physical server located there, but which are spoofed using fancy smart DNS routing.
-For most users, whether or not they are using a virtual location will be largely irrelevant, but some users may prefer to connect to a guaranteed physical location if they are concerned about individual servers potentially being served a warrant by local authorities.
+PureVPN solves this for its users by clearly marking which locations are virtual i.e. do not have a physical server located there, and are instead using Smart DNS routing.
+For most users, whether they are using a virtual location will be largely irrelevant, but some users may prefer to connect to a guaranteed physical location if they are concerned about individual servers potentially being served a warrant by local authorities.

 In locations where physical servers are used, they are all bare metal single-tenancy servers.
 This is good because bare metal servers are much more secure than software VPS instances hosted on shared servers.